hoverGecko/HKUMoodleCourseHider/README.md

 # HKU Moodle Course Hider
-[HKU Moodle Course Hider](./HKUMoodleCourseHider.js) is a tampermonkey script that generates a menu to allow the user to select courses to be hidden or displayed on the My Courses page on HKU Moodle.
+[HKU Moodle Course Hider](./HKUMoodleCourseHider.js) is a Tampermonkey script that generates a menu to allow the user to select courses to be hidden or displayed on the My Courses page on HKU Moodle.

 <img src="./README/screenshot1.png">